ArchipelagoMW/Archipelago/docs/world api.md

 ## Coding style

 AP follows a [style guide](https://github.com/ArchipelagoMW/Archipelago/blob/main/docs/style.md).
-When in doubt, use an IDE with coding style linter, for example PyCharm Community Edition.
+When in doubt, use an IDE with a code-style linter, for example PyCharm Community Edition.

 ## Docstrings